Medication overuse headache: Treatment

 MOH is common and can be treated.
 The overused medications must be stopped for the patient's headache to resolve, though there is limited evidence to suggest this can be done without using other preventive measures.
-Clinical data shows that the treatment of election is abrupt drugs withdrawal, followed by starting prophylactic therapy.
+Clinical data shows that the treatment of choice is abrupt drugs withdrawal, followed by starting prophylactic therapy.
 However, the discontinuation of overused drugs may lead to the initial worsening of headaches, nausea, vomiting, sleep disturbance, anxiety, and restlessness.
 These symptoms greatly depend on the previously overused drugs and typically last from two to ten days.
 They are relieved by the further intake of the overused medication, which might reinforce the continuation of overuse and noncompliance toward discontinuation.
 Where physical dependence or a rebound effect such as rebound headache is possible, gradual reduction of medication may be necessary.
 It is important that the patient's physician be consulted before abruptly discontinuing certain medications as such a course of action has the potential to induce medically significant physical withdrawal symptoms.
 Abruptly discontinuing butalbital, for example, can actually induce seizures in some patients, although simple over the counter analgesics can safely be stopped by the patient without medical supervision.
 A long-acting analgesic/anti-inflammatory, such as naproxen (500 mg twice a day), can be used to ease headache during the withdrawal period.
 Two months after the completion of a medication withdrawal, patients with MOH typically notice a marked reduction in headache frequency and intensity.